-From April to October, it is possible to reach the airport via the historic Isle of Man Steam Railway (tel: +44 1624 662 525;www.gov.im).
-There is a request stop within a few minutes’ walk of the terminal – it is necessary to hail the driver in order to board or to inform the guard in advance where you wish to alight if travelling to the airport.
+From March to October, it is possible to reach the airport via the historic Isle of Man Steam Railway (tel: +44 1624 662 525; www.gov.im).
+There is a request stop (Ronaldsway Halt) within a few minutes’ walk of the terminal – it is necessary to hail the driver in order to board or to inform the guard in advance where you wish to alight if travelling to the airport.
 Trains operate four to six times daily between Douglas and Port Erin via Castletown.
-A single fare costs £2.70 and the journey time to Douglas is around 40 minutes.
+A single fare costs £5.40 and the journey time to Douglas is around 40 minutes.

 Taxi:Taxis are available immediately outside the terminal building.
 Fares are displayed on a board by the taxi rank – to Douglas, expect to pay around £25 depending on the time of day.

-Free Wi-Fi internet access is available in the departure lounge and buffet area.
+Free Wi-Fi internet access is available in the departure lounge and buffet area of Isle of Man Airport.
 There is a letterbox near the information desk and public telephones can be found throughout the terminal.

 There is a self-service restaurant on the first floor of the terminal, and a bar and café in the departures lounge.